vatesfr/xen-orchestra/@xen-orchestra/self-signed/README.md

   mode: 0o400,

   // this function is called when there is a non fatal error (fatal errors are thrown)
-  warn: console.warn.
+  warn: console.warn,
 })

-// unfortunately some cer/key issues are detected only when attempting to use them
+// unfortunately some cert/key issues are detected only when attempting to use them
 //
 // that's why you can pass a `use` function to `readCert` that will received the pair
 // and in case some specific errors are thrown, it will trigger a new generation